karmab/kcli/doc/index.md

 curl https://raw.githubusercontent.com/karmab/kcli/master/install.sh | sh
 ```

+## Container versus Package

+- Both install methods are continuously updated
+- The package version doesn't bundle the dependencies for anything else than libvirt, so you have to install the extra packages for each additional cloud platforms, which are listed in the *Provider specifics* section.
+This means that the package version is lightweight but needs extra works for other providers.
+- The console/serial console functionality works better with the package version.
+In container mode, it only outputs the command to launch manually to get to the console.

 ## Container install method

 In the commands below, use either docker or podman (if you don't want a big fat daemon)